netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 Monitoring each node's kubelet can be invaluable when diagnosing issues with your Kubernetes cluster.
 For example, you can see if the number of running containers/pods has dropped, which could signal a fault or crash in a particular Kubernetes service or deployment (see `kubectl get services` or `kubectl get deployments` for more details).
-If the number of pods increases, it may be because of something more benign, like another member of your team scaling up a service with `kubectl scale`.
+If the number of pods increases, it may be because of something more benign, like another team member scaling up a service with `kubectl scale`.

 You can also view charts for the Kubelet API server, the volume of runtime/Docker operations by type,